256thFission/courses/README.md

 - `ggplot2` - Visualization
 - `DT` - Interactive tables

-## Contributing

-1. Follow the existing code style and naming conventions
-2. Add documentation for new functions using roxygen2 comments
-3. Test changes with the provided utility scripts in `utils/`
-4. Update documentation as needed

 ## Citation

-If you use this pipeline in academic work, please acknowledge the statistical methods:
+If you use this pipeline or the raw data  in academic work, please contact me at phillip.lin@duke.edu

-- Wilson, E.B.
-(1927).
-Probable inference, the law of succession, and statistical inference.
-Journal of the American Statistical Association.
-- Olsson, U. (1979).
-Maximum likelihood estimation of the polychoric correlation coefficient.
-Psychometrika.

 ## License
 apache 2.0

-## Support

-For detailed pipeline documentation, see `doc/pipelineReadme.md`.

-For issues or questions, please contact phillip.lin@duke.edu